-I finally fell asleep at about 5 a.m., only to be awoken around 7:15 by Ed packing up camp, specifically his squeaky sleeping pad.
+I finally fell asleep in our Big Bend Camp at about 5 a.m., only to be awakened around 7:15 by Ed packing up camp, specifically his squeaky sleeping pad.
 It was annoying, but of course we did need to get moving.
 It took us until 9:30 a.m. to break up camp, eat breakfast and get going.
 Clearly, we are novices at camping!

 The day was pretty nice weather-wise, sunny and not too hot.
 The day’s hike was all in “the green tunnel” (Bill Bryson’s term for the AT and trails that are all in the woods) – none of the famous Lake Superior views yet for us.
 But that’s O.K.
 It builds the anticipation.
 The mosquitoes were bad on and off, and there were some rocky spots that hurt our feet.